niclaslind/niclaslind/README.md

 ### Hi there 👋

-Code enthusiast by heart, especially interested in low-level programming languages.
+I'm a code enthusiast by heart, especially interested in low-level programming languages.
 Usually working in embedded environments, but also happy to do some backend and android development.

-Recently, I also have found an interest in solving code challenges.

 Languages I prefer:
   * C++